-When is the next Google Android, Pixel or Nexus launch event, what new products will Google launch and how can I watch the event live?
+When is the next Google launch event, what new products will Google launch and how can I watch the event live?
 Here's all you need to know about the next Google event, coming in 2017.

-Google tends to host two main launch events every year, based around its Android operating system and its own-brand 'made by Google' hardware.
+Google tends to host two main launch events every year, based around its Android operating system, other software solutions and its own-brand 'made by Google' hardware.

 The first of these events is Google I/O, which usually happens around May each year.
-The Google I/O event is where we usually hear some key details about the latest version of Android, as well as any new apps that Google has developed or is in the process of developing.
+The Google I/O conference is where we hear key details about the new version of Android OS for smartphones and tablets.
+The tech giant also reveals updates to its Android Wear OS, for smartwatches.
+You'll also hear about any new apps that Google has developed or is in the process of developing.

-The second main annual event is its hardware launch, where we first get a glimpse of any new Google phones, tablets, home accessories and so on.
-Up until 2016 this tended to be new mobiles and tablets with the 'Nexus' branding, such as the Nexus 6P phone and the Nexus 9 tablet.
-This tends to take place around September or October each year.
+Google's second main annual event is its hardware launch, where we first get a glimpse of any new Google phones, tablets, home accessories and so on.
+For instance, in 2016 we saw the launch of the Pixel smartphones and the Google Home and Google WiFi home devices).

-Here's all you need to know about Google and Android launch events from 2016 and looking ahead to 2017.
+Here's all you need to know about Google and Android launch events coming in 2017.

 What happened at the Google I/O 2016 launch event?